1977–78 Northern Rugby Football League season

 The 1977–78 Northern Rugby Football League season was the 83rd season of rugby league football.
 Sixteen English clubs competed for the Northern Rugby Football League Championship with Widnes claiming the title by finishing the season on top of the League.

 Season summary

+In June 1977, the International Rugby League Board imposed a four-year ban on international transfers.
+The ban was primarily put in place as a response to the growing number of English players being recruited by Australian clubs.

-League Champions were Widnes for the first time.
+The League champions were Widnes for the first time.
 Bradford Northern's last game was cancelled as Featherstone Rovers were on strike, consequently Bradford Northern finished 2nd on percentages.

 Hull FC, New Hunslet, Bramley and Dewsbury were demoted to the Second Division.

 Leeds were 14-12 Challenge Cup Winners over St. Helens.